Breakin' Away (song)

-"Breakin' Away" is a song by British singer Kim Wilde, released in September 1995 as the first single from her ninth album, Now & Forever (1995).
+"Breakin' Away" is a song by the English singer Kim Wilde, released in September 1995 by MCA Records as the first single from her ninth album, Now & Forever (1995).
 Wilde had initially made her name in the 1980s as the highest-selling British female soloist of that decade.
 She had also earned some degree of success in the early 1990s.
-"Breakin' Away" was released both in its original form and as several different extended remixes on the 12" and CD-single formats.
-On the CD-single and cassette single, a song called "Staying with My Baby" was also included.
+"Breakin' Away" was written by Tracy Ackerman, M. Percy and T. Lever, and produced by Ricki Wilde and Serious Rope.
+It was released both in its original form and as several different extended remixes on the 12" and CD-single formats.
+On the CD and cassette single, a song called "Staying with My Baby" was also included.
 This track was somewhat exclusive as it was only included on the Japanese issue of the Now & Forever album.

 Critical reception

-Larry Flick from Billboard commented, "It has been awhile since the seemingly ageless Kim Wilde delivered a single as good as her U.K. single, "Breakin' Away".
+Larry Flick from Billboard magazine commented, "It has been awhile since the seemingly ageless Kim Wilde delivered a single as good as her U.K. single, 'Breakin' Away'.
 Under the production guidance of brother Ricki Wilde and the ever-fab Serious Rope, she is the picture of sweet, girlish charm, gleefully romping through the track's plush retro-disco arrangement."
-Pan-European magazine Music & Media wrote that "this fast-moving dance track introduces us to an up-to-date Kim Wilde.
-She lets the world know that "we've got to move forward" and that's exactly what she's doing with this single, which should be welcomed by dance and EHR stations."
+Pan-European magazine Music & Media wrote, "This fast-moving dance track introduces us to an up-to-date Kim Wilde.
+She lets the world know that we've got to move forward and that's exactly what she's doing with this single, which should be welcomed by dance and EHR stations."
 A reviewer from Music Week noted, "Anyone else on vocals and this marshmallow pop could pass unnoticed, but the massive past success of Wilde should see her getting a chart slot."
-James Hamilton from the RM Dance Update deemed it as a "breezily harmonized romping chunky strider – sorta Madonna meets Manhattan Transfer".
+James Hamilton from the Record Mirror Dance Update described it as a "breezily harmonized romping chunky strider – sorta Madonna meets Manhattan Transfer" in his weekly dance column.